 Businesses that are LLC’S, Partnerships and Corporation entities will use the EIN even if no employees are listed.

 However, there is an exception to this rule which is that a single member LLC will use the Social Security number of its owner, NOT the Tax ID/EIN.

 For tax-exempt organizations, it is still highly advisable that they file for a Tax ID number.
 Whether or not the institution has employees, there might be some circumstances when the EIN is needed.

 No, they are not the same.
 Federal and State tax reporting are conducted separately.

 A state tax ID is only for state tax reporting.
 A state tax must be paid for any state that a business may have offices or employees.
 It is feasible that a business could have multiple state tax ID’s, thus making it a difficult identifier.
 Only one federal tax ID will be given for the overall business and it supersedes that of the state.

 There is no fee for a Federal Tax ID application, but you may be need to pay for entity classification when you are applying.

 No, the Federal Tax ID number is unique to a single business.
 Even if a business asks for a change, that specific number will not thereafter be re-assigned to a new business.

 Selecting the right business entity for your company can be confusing, and making a mistake can have a drastic impact on your small business tax obligation.
-Contact our experienced CPA firm by completing the online contact form or calling 919-420-0092 for help with guiding you through your business entity classification to make sure you select the right Federal ID for your company.
+Contact our experienced CPA firm by completing the online contact form below or calling 919-420-0092 for help with guiding you through your business entity classification to make sure you select the right Federal ID for your company.